Cyber-Dylan/Cyber-Dylan/README.md

 🌱 I’m currently learning Java, Cyber Security, and linux.
 🥅 Goals: To major in Computer Science in university.

-(You should also what organisation I am part of!)
+(You should also look at what organisation I am part of!)

   ```